apache/flink/docs/apis/streaming/connectors/kinesis.md

 `KinesisConfigConstants.CONFIG_AWS_CREDENTIALS_PROVIDER_TYPE` to `ENV_VAR`, `SYS_PROP`, and `PROFILE`).
 Also, data is being consumed from the newest position in the Kinesis stream (the other option will be setting `KinesisConfigConstants.CONFIG_STREAM_INIT_POSITION_TYPE` to `TRIM_HORIZON`, which lets the consumer start reading the Kinesis stream from the earliest record possible).

+Note that the consumer attempts to discover new Kinesis shards due to resharding at a fixed default interval of 10 seconds.
+In other words, new shards may take up to 10 seconds to be discovered.
+This setting can be overridden to other values by setting a different value for `KinesisConfigConstants.CONFIG_SHARD_DISCOVERY_INTERVAL_MILLIS` in the supplied consumer configuration.

 Other optional configuration keys can be found in `KinesisConfigConstants`.